 Hurricane Florence could bring catastrophic storm surges: What are they, and how can you prepare?

-As Hurricane Florence continues on its path toward the Carolinas, the National Hurricane Center (NHC) has issued a storm surge watch for a wide area – from the southern coast of South Carolina to the border of Virginia and North Carolina.
+As Hurricane Florence continues on its path toward the Carolinas, the National Hurricane Center (NHC) has issued storm surge advisories for a wide area – from the southern coast of South Carolina to the border of Virginia and North Carolina.

 “Storm surges in general used to be a leading cause of fatality with hurricanes, but now – because of evacuations and getting the word out so far in advance – [the number of deaths] has gone down,” Joel Cline, a tropical program coordinator with the National Weather Service deployed to the Carolinas for the storm, told Fox News.
 “But [storm surges] still remain to be the potential largest loss of life from a hurricane.”